Steps to Licensure

 Lists the steps needed to obtain a teaching license through UW Oshkosh in the state of Wisconsin.

 - Begin general education and content coursework specific to your degree and major

 - Take and pass the Praxis I Pre-Professional Skills Test (PPST)

 - Apply for entry into the College of Education and Human Services

 - Take and pass the Wisconsin Foundations of Reading Test

 - Take and pass the Praxis II: Subject Assessments

 - Apply for graduation

-The Undergraduate Advising Resource Center is a great place to start to learn about UW Oshkosh admission guidelines, tuition cost, admission requirements, class schedules and much more information.
-This site will answer questions about transfer, international and return students.
-You can access, download, and print University maps, driving directions and take a virtual tour.
+The Undergraduate Advising Resource Center is a great place to learn about UW Oshkosh admission guidelines, tuition cost, admission requirements, class schedules, and much more information.
+This site will answer questions about transfer, international, and return students.
+You can access, download, and print University maps and driving directions.

 Contact the Advising Office to schedule a meeting with an adviser.